 - UK-incorporated firms and their branches trading SFTs outside the EU have ceased to be subject to EU SFTR and are instead subject to UK SFTR in respect of SFTs transacted with all counterparties except the Bank of England.
-From 1 April 2022, SFTs with the Bank of England are not subject to UK MiFIR but SFTs with members of the ESCB are now subject to UK SFTR. - Branches of UK-incorporated firms trading SFTs in the EU remain subject to EU SFTR in respect of SFTs transacted with all counterparties except members of the ESCB but including the Bank of England (which is no longer a member of the ESCB) and are now subject to UK SFTR in respect of SFTs transacted with all counterparties except the Bank of EnglandSFTs England.
+From 1 April 2022, SFTs with the Bank of England are not subject to UK MiFIR but SFTs with members of the ESCB are now subject to UK SFTR. - Branches of UK-incorporated firms trading SFTs in the EU remain subject to EU SFTR in respect of SFTs transacted with all counterparties except members of the ESCB but including the Bank of England (which is no longer a member of the ESCB) and are now subject to UK SFTR in respect of SFTs transacted with all counterparties except the Bank of England.
 SFTs with members of the ESCB will continue to be subject to EU MiFIR.
 However, SFTs with the Bank of England are not subject to UK MiFIR.
 These branches will therefore be subject to dual SFTR reporting requirements (reporting to trade repositories in both the UK and the EU) but not dual MiFIR reporting requirements. - EU-incorporated firms and their branches trading SFTs outside the EU and the UK will continue to be subject to EU SFTR in respect of SFTs with all counterparties, except members of the ESCB (which has not included the Bank of England since Brexit) and also with respect to margins on CCP-cleared repos and the re-use of collateral.
 SFTs with members of the ESCB will continue to be subject to EU MiFIR. - Branches of firms incorporated in the EU who are trading SFTs in the UK will become subject to UK SFTR in respect of SFTs transacted with all counterparties including, from 1 April 2022, members of the ESCB but not the Bank of England, and also with respect to margins on CCPcleared repos and the re-use of collateral.
 SFTs with members of the ESCB continue to be subject to EU MiFIR but the Bank of England are not subject to UK MiFIR.
 These branches will therefore become subject to dual SFTR reporting requirements (reporting to trade repositories in both the UK and the EU) but not dual MiFIR requirements.

-22 The FCA's SFTR webpage includes an update in October on the use of their Temporary Transitional Powers (TTP), which states that, "Please note that the TTP will apply to securities financing transactions where one of the counterparties is a member of the European System of Central Banks (ESCB).
+&lt;sup>22 The FCA's SFTR webpage includes an update in October on the use of their Temporary Transitional Powers (TTP), which states that, "Please note that the TTP will apply to securities financing transactions where one of the counterparties is a member of the European System of Central Banks (ESCB).
 For these transactions, the status quo is retained and counterparties will not need to report these transactions under the on-shored SFTR until 31 March 2022.
-However, where firms are subject to MiFIR transaction reporting obligations they will need to report these securities financing transactions to the FCA under the on-shored MiFIR, where country of reporting party counterparty to branch is: country of incorporation country of operation Bank of England member of ESCB other UK UK no report under UK SFTR or MiFIR report under UK SFTR report under UK SFTR UK branch in EU report under EU SFTR report under UK SFTR report under EU MiFIR report under UK SFTR report under EU SFTR UK branch in rest of world no report under UK SFTR or MiFIR report under UK SFTR report under UK SFTR EU EU report under EU SFTR report under EU MiFIR report under EU SFTR EU branch in UK report under EU SFTR no report under UK SFTR or MiFIR report under EU MiFIR report under UK SFTR report under EU SFTR report under UK SFTR EU branch in rest of world report under EU SFTR report under EU MiFIR report under EU SFTR
+However, where firms are subject to MiFIR transaction reporting obligations they will need to report these securities financing transactions to the FCA under the on-shored MiFIR, where the counterparty is a member of the ESCB."

-Note that branches of entities established outside the UK in the case of UK SFTR or established outside the EU in the case of EU SFTR do not have to report SFTs in which they are involved where those transactions are deemed by a branch to have been booked with the head office.23
+Note that branches of entities established outside the UK in the case of UK SFTR or established outside the EU in the case of EU SFTR do not have to report SFTs in which they are involved where those transactions are deemed by a branch to have been booked with the head office.